makinarocks/runway-tutorial/tutorial/sentiment_classification_with_huggingface/README_en.md

     roc_score = roc_auc_score(label, score)
     ```

-#### Model Saving
+#### Upload Model

-> 📘 You can find detailed instructions on how to save the model in the [Upload Model](https://docs.mrxrunway.ai/v0.13.0-Eng/docs/upload-model).
+> 📘 You can find detailed instructions on how to save the model in the [Upload Model](https://docs.mrxrunway.ai/v0.13.1-Eng/docs/upload-model).

 1. Create a sample input data from the training dataset.